The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 The nice thing about the charging handle is it doesn’t stick out when not in use.
 It folds in.

-You can reach up, grab it, pull it back, and cycle around if you need to.
+You can reach up, grab it, pull it back, and cycle around if necessary.
 The charging handle is nice.

 It stays up and out of the way when not needed, and it’s ambidextrous.
 You can switch it from one side to the other if you are left-handed.

-The nice thing about the downward ejection on this is the fact that no matter if you’re left or right-handed, you’re not getting brass in the face.
+The nice thing about the downward ejection on this is that no matter if you’re left or right-handed, you’re not getting brass in the face.

 One thing that Kel-Tec tout on the RDB is this trigger.